Linear Time Computation of the Maximal Linear and Circular Sums of Multiple Independent Insertions into a Sequence: Introduction

-In order to analyze the use of buffer in a given set of $m$ nodes of a network, we represent a sequence of $n$ transmission rounds by an $m \times n$ matrix $A$, defined as follows: $\matrixelem{A}{i}{j} = +1$ if on round $j$ node $i$ receives a packet that must be forwarded later (this node therefore needs one additional unit of memory after that round), $\matrixelem{A}{i}{j} = -1$ if on round $j$ node $i$ forwards a packet (and thus needs one less unit of memory after that round), and $\matrixelem{A}{i}{j} = 0$ otherwise; note that the sum of each row of $A$ must be zero, since nodes can forward neither less nor more packets than they receive for this.
-Now, since the same sequence of rounds is successively repeated in the network, then the variation of buffer usage for node $i$ on the $k$-th ``global'' transmission round, with $k \in \SetOfNaturalNumbers$, is given by $f_i(k) = \matrixelem{A} {i} {k \bmod n}$.
-Moreover, the greatest number of packets that node $i$ will ever need to store simultaneously is the greatest sum of a subsequence of the infinite sequence \seq{f_i(0), f_i(1), f_i(2), \ldots}, which, by the repetitive nature of this sequence and since the sum of row $i$ of $A$ is zero, equals the maximal circular sum of row $i$ of $A$.
-The use of buffer for the whole set of $m$ nodes is then given by $\costofmatrix{A} = \sum_{i=0}^{m-1} \maxcircsumof{ \seq{ \matrixelem{A}{i}{0}, \ldots, \matrixelem{A}{i}{n-1} } }$.
-This leads us to the following problem: given a matrix $A$ representing an arbitrary ordering of the elements of a multiset of transmission rounds -- such a multiset may for example be induced by a solution to the \emph{round weighting problem} defined in~\cite{BibKlasingMoralesPerennes2008} --, find a permutation $A'$ of the columns of $A$ which minimizes \costofmatrix{A'}.
+In order to analyze the use of buffer space in a given set of $m$ nodes of a network, we represent a sequence of $n$ transmission rounds by an $m \times n$ matrix $R$, defined as follows: $\matrixelem{R}{i}{j} = +1$ if node $i$ receives a packet at round $j$; $\matrixelem{R}{i}{j} = -1$ if at round $j$ node $i$ forwards a packet; and $\matrixelem{R}{i}{j} = 0$ otherwise.
+The positive value of $\matrixelem{R}{i}{j}$ stands for the additional memory space required by node $i$ to store the packet received at round $j$, whereas the negative value accounts for the memory space released by node $i$ when a packet is sent.
+Since the same sequence of rounds is successively repeated in the network, it can be verified that the greatest number of packets that node $i$ will ever need to store simultaneously corresponds to the maximal circular sum of row $i$ of $R$.
+The buffer usage for the whole set of $m$ nodes is then given by $\costofmatrix{R} = \sum_{i=0}^{m-1} \maxcircsumof{ R_i }$, where, for $i \in \rangefromopento{0}{m}$, $R_i$ denotes the sequence corresponding to the $R$'s $i$th row.
+This leads us to the following NP-Hard problem: given a matrix $R$ representing a sequence of transmission rounds, find a permutation $R'$ of the columns of $R$ which minimizes \costofmatrix{R'}.
+The algorithms introduced in the present paper provide a valuable tool for the development of heuristics to this problem.